The Automobile Comes To Connecticut

 His prototype complete, Maxim decided to give it a real test.
 On a warm day in August 1895, he, Lobdell, and about 20 workmen who eagerly had volunteered to be part of history pushed the runabout to the Park Street door of the factory and muscled it down a flight of steps.
 Although Maxim tried to keep the experiment quiet, word rapidly spread through the factory.
 Management hurried to witness the scene, and a crowd of bystanders soon gathered on the street.
 Park Street teamsters pulled their wagons aside, and pedestrians stopped to watch.
 Gingerly, Maxim approached the runabout.

-Maxim drove east as far as Zion Street, less than a quarter-mile from the factory, turned around, and then returned to the plant, where his ebullient bosses heartily congratulated him.
-What they didn’t know (because Maxim didn’t tell them) was that at the top of the hill the motor had overheated.
+Maxim drove east as far as Zion Street, less than a quarter-mile from the factory, turned around, and then returned to the plant, where his ebullient boss heartily congratulated him.
+What Pope didn’t know (because Maxim didn’t tell him) was that at the top of the hill the motor had overheated and stalled.
 Maxim had coasted back to the factory with no power.
 Clearly, more work needed to be done.

 For the next year, Maxim and Lobdell continued to test the runabout and other prototypes on Hartford’s streets, frequently drawing crowds.
 Following orders, Maxim staged a well-publicized drive around the block near his boss’s house on Hartford’s south side, with numerous city leaders in attendance and the boss’s wife in the passenger seat.
 He encountered problems on another jaunt at City Hall Square, where the pavement was so smooth that it caused the gasoline to flow too evenly through the carburetor, stalling the vehicle.
 Rough roads, Maxim concluded, worked better than smooth ones.
 By February 1897, he and Lobdell had developed a reliable motorized tricycle – the Mark VII – and decided to give it a real test – a 25-mile trek through the “dark and forbidding hinterland” to Springfield.
-The two engineers set out in March.
+The two engineers set out on an evening in March, after the factory had closed, so not to attract too much attention.
 They headed up Laurel Street, turned onto Capitol, continued on to Trinity, which they took to Pearl, turned right, drove to Main, turned left, drove to Windsor Avenue, and then took Windsor north into the country.
 Twice the Mark VII broke down just outside of Hartford and the trip had to be called off.
-But on their third attempt they made it.
+But on their third attempt they made it all the way to Springfield.

 They left the factory on a May evening at 5:30 PM.
 Driving was easy enough at first, for the city streets were paved with macadam, but once out in the country things became difficult.
 The Mark VII had only one seat.
 Maxim sat at the controls while Lobdell perched precariously on the engine box.
 On the rough roads outside of Hartford the vehicle shook so much that Lobdell had to rise to his knees in order to see straight.
 They had to slow down to avoid rocks and potholes, with Lobdell on the engine box calling out warnings to Maxim at the controls.
 Several times the Mark VII got stuck in the mud and they had to push it free.
 Every time they passed a horse, they had to stop and turn off the motor, with Lobdell leaping of the engine box and running forward to grab the horse’s bridle before it could rear up in terror.
 Darkness set in shortly after they passed Windsor village, not even halfway there.
 As they crossed the railroad tracks at dusk near Windsor Locks, they encountered another horse-drawn carriage.
 The terrified rider jumped out of the vehicle and darted into a nearby field, where he hovered until Maxim coaxed him back.
 When Maxim chided him, the man sheepishly replied, “Well, wouldn’t it scare you to see a wheel-barrow coming down the road with nobody pushing it?”
 Between Windsor Locks and Suffield, Maxim and Lobdell encountered a peddler whose horse reared.
 The man’s wagon toppled, breaking a wheel.
 The two engineers stopped, repaired the wheel with wire, and continued on.
 They passed Suffield village, then Agawam.
 At 3:00 AM they chugged across the South End Bridge over the Connecticut River into Springfield.
 The Mark VII’s overheated engine clattered, groaned, coughed, and gave out just as they rolled up to a hotel.
 The night watchman, thinking that a train had jumped its tracks and was headed straight for him, dashed away in fright.
 It had taken them nine-and-a-half hours to cover 25 miles, an average speed of less than three miles an hour.
 They would have gotten there faster if they had walked!